acquia/blt/readme/ci.md

     Do not use a passphrase!
     Name this key something different than your normal Acquia Cloud key (e.g. travis)

+1. Create a new Acquia Cloud account to be used exclusively as a container for the SSH keys that will grant Travis push access to Acquia Cloud.
+This can be done by inviting a new team member on the "Teams" tab in Acquia Cloud.
+You can use an email address like `<email>+<project>.travis@acquia.com`.
+The team member must have SSH push access (i.e. Team Lead role).
+It's not recommended to use a personal account or re-use the shell account across projects, since this poses a security risk, and will also cause deployments to fail if your account is removed from the project.
-1. Login to your Acquia Cloud account and add the public SSH key from the key pair that was generated in step 1 by visiting `https://accounts.acquia.com/account/[uid]/security`.
+1. Login to the new Acquia Cloud account and add the public SSH key from the key pair that was generated in step 1 by editing the profile and choosing the "credentials" tab.
 1. Add the same public SSH key to the "Deployment Keys" section on your project's GitHub settings page, located at `https://github.com/acquia-pso/[project-name]/settings/keys`. **Note: You may not have direct access to these settings if you do not have administrative control over your repository.**
 1. Add the _private SSH key_ to your project's Travis CI settings located at `https://magnum.travis-ci.com/acquia-pso/[project-name]/settings`.
 1. Add your cloud git repository to the remotes section of your project.yml file: